Some Retailers Are Holding Your Returns Against You

 The database is supposed to help decrease the probability that a return is fraudulent by recording the state-issued identification of a consumer and building a shopping history off of it.

-A Home Depot representative Matt Harringan noted that, to combat return fraud, the home improvement retailer only uses the Retail Equation database for returns made without a receipt.
+A Home Depot representative, Matt Harringan, noted that, to combat return fraud, the home improvement retailer uses the Retail Equation database only for returns made without a receipt.

 "We use it to prevent retail crime," he said.
 "There were organized retail crime rings, and those crimes negatively affect the entire community."